igorkasyanchuk/rails_performance/README.md

 It allows you to track:

 - real-time monitoring on the Recent tab
+- see your p50, p90, p99 response time
 - monitor slow requests
 - throughput report (see amount of RPM (requests per minute))
 - an average response time